adoptium/adoptium.net/content/blog/eclipse-temurin-jdk24-JEP493-enabled/index.md

   - release-notes
 ---

-The upcoming release of Eclipse Temurin 24.0.0+36 will have [JEP 493](https://openjdk.org/jeps/493) enabled.
-Note: It's disabled by default.
-That is, the JDK 24 release archive of Eclipse Temurin will be about 35% smaller.
+The releases of Eclipse Temurin 24.0.0+36 and newer will have [JEP 493](https://openjdk.org/jeps/493), `Linking Run-Time Images without JMODs`, enabled.
+This means that the JDK 24 release archive of Eclipse Temurin will be about 35% smaller.
 The installed size on-disk will be about 15% smaller.
 It also means that the release no longer includes the `jmods` folder.
 That folder included packaged modules of the JDK and was being used when running the `jlink` command.

 JEP 493 enhances the JDK to use `jlink` without needing the `jmods` folder (or packaged modules). `jlink` will work as before for most use-cases.
 For example,